CounterpartyXCP/Documentation/docs/advanced/api-v2/rest.md

         }
     ```

+**Notes about optional parameter `encoding`.**

+By default the default value of the `encoding` parameter detailed above is `auto`, which means that `counterparty-server` automatically determines the best way to encode the Counterparty protocol data into a new transaction.
+If you know what you are doing and would like to explicitly specify an encoding:

+- To return the transaction as an **OP_RETURN** transaction, specify `opreturn` for the `encoding` parameter.
+   - **OP_RETURN** transactions cannot have more than 80 bytes of data.
+If you force OP_RETURN encoding and your transaction would have more than this amount, an exception will be generated.
+- To return the transaction as a **multisig** transaction, specify `multisig` for the `encoding` parameter.
+    - `pubkey` should be set to the hex-encoded public key of the source address.
+    - Note that with the newest versions of Bitcoin (0.12.1 onward), bare multisig encoding does not reliably propagate.
+More information on this is documented [here](https://github.com/rubensayshi/counterparty-core/pull/9).
+- To return the transaction as a **pubkeyhash** transaction, specify `pubkeyhash` for the `encoding` parameter.
+    - `pubkey` should be set to the hex-encoded public key of the source address.
+- To return the transaction as a 2 part **P2SH** transaction, specify `P2SH` for the encoding parameter.
+    - First call the `create_` method with the `encoding` set to `P2SH`.
+    - Sign the transaction as usual and broadcast it.
+It's recommended but not required to wait the transaction to confirm as malleability is an issue here (P2SH isn't yet supported on segwit addresses).
+    - The resulting `txid` must be passed again on an identic call to the `create_` method, but now passing an additional parameter `p2sh_pretx_txid` with the value of the previous transaction's id.
+    - The resulting transaction is a `P2SH` encoded message, using the redeem script on the transaction inputs as data carrying mechanism.
+    - Sign the transaction following the `Bitcoinjs-lib on javascript, signing a P2SH redeeming transaction` section
+    - **NOTE**: Don't leave pretxs hanging without transmitting the second transaction as this pollutes the UTXO set and risks making bitcoin harder to run on low spec nodes.

 ### Compose Broadcast [GET `/addresses/{address}/compose/broadcast`]

 Composes a transaction to broadcast textual and numerical information to the network.

 + Parameters
     + address: `1CounterpartyXXXXXXXXXXXXXXXUWLpVr` (str, required) - The address that will be sending (must have the necessary quantity of the specified asset)
     + timestamp: `4003903983` (int, required) - The timestamp of the broadcast, in Unix time
     + value: `100` (float, required) - Numerical value of the broadcast
     + fee_fraction: `0.05` (float, required) - How much of every bet on this feed should go to its operator; a fraction of 1, (i.e. 0.05 is five percent)
     + text: `"Hello, world!"` (str, required) - The textual part of the broadcast
     + encoding (str, optional) - The encoding method to use
         + Default: `auto`
-    + fee_per_kb (int, optional) - The fee per kilobyte of transaction data constant that the server uses when deciding on the dynamic fee to use (in satoshi)
+    + fee_per_kb (int, optional) - The fee per kilobyte of transaction data constant that the server uses when deciding on the dynamic fee to use (in satoshis)
         + Default: `None`
-    + regular_dust_size (int, optional) - Specify (in satoshi) to override the (dust) amount of BTC used for each non-(bare) multisig output.
+    + regular_dust_size (int, optional) - Specify (in satoshis) to override the (dust) amount of BTC used for each non-(bare) multisig output.
         + Default: `546`
-    + multisig_dust_size (int, optional) - Specify (in satoshi) to override the (dust) amount of BTC used for each (bare) multisig output
+    + multisig_dust_size (int, optional) - Specify (in satoshis) to override the (dust) amount of BTC used for each (bare) multisig output
         + Default: `1000`
-    + op_return_value (int, optional) - The value (in satoshis) to use with any OP_RETURN outputs in the generated transaction.
-Defaults to 0.
-Don't use this, unless you like throwing your money away
-        + Default: `0`
     + pubkey (str, optional) - The hexadecimal public key of the source address (or a list of the keys, if multi-sig).
 Required when using encoding parameter values of multisig or pubkeyhash.
         + Default: `None`
     + allow_unconfirmed_inputs (bool, optional) - Set to true to allow this transaction to utilize unconfirmed UTXOs as inputs
         + Default: `False`
-    + fee (int, optional) - If you'd like to specify a custom miners' fee, specify it here (in satoshi).
+    + fee (int, optional) - If you'd like to specify a custom miners' fee, specify it here (in satoshis).
 Leave as default for the server to automatically choose
         + Default: `None`
-    + fee_provided (int, optional) - If you would like to specify a maximum fee (up to and including which may be used as the transaction fee), specify it here (in satoshi).
+    + fee_provided (int, optional) - If you would like to specify a maximum fee (up to and including which may be used as the transaction fee), specify it here (in satoshis).
 This differs from fee in that this is an upper bound value, which fee is an exact value
         + Default: `0`
     + unspent_tx_hash (str, optional) - When compiling the UTXOs to use as inputs for the transaction being created, only consider unspent outputs from this specific transaction hash.
 Defaults to null to consider all UTXOs for the address.
 Do not use this parameter if you are specifying custom_inputs
         + Default: `None`
     + dust_return_pubkey (str, optional) - The dust return pubkey is used in multi-sig data outputs (as the only real pubkey) to make those the outputs spendable.
 By default, this pubkey is taken from the pubkey used in the first transaction input.
 However, it can be overridden here (and is required to be specified if a P2SH input is used and multisig is used as the data output encoding.)
 If specified, specify the public key (in hex format) where dust will be returned to so that it can be reclaimed.
 Only valid/useful when used with transactions that utilize multisig data encoding.
 Note that if this value is set to false, this instructs counterparty-server to use the default dust return pubkey configured at the node level.
 If this default is not set at the node level, the call will generate an exception
         + Default: `None`
-    + disable_utxo_locks (bool, optional) - By default, UTXO's utilized when creating a transaction are 'locked' for a few seconds, to prevent a case where rapidly generating create_ calls reuse UTXOs due to their spent status not being updated in bitcoind yet.
+    + disable_utxo_locks (bool, optional) - By default, UTXOs utilized when creating a transaction are 'locked' for a few seconds, to prevent a case where rapidly generating create_ calls reuse UTXOs due to their spent status not being updated in bitcoind yet.
 Specify true for this parameter to disable this behavior, and not temporarily lock UTXOs
         + Default: `False`
     + extended_tx_info (bool, optional) - When this is not specified or false, the create_ calls return only a hex-encoded string.
 If this is true, the create_ calls return a data object with the following keys: tx_hex, btc_in, btc_out, btc_change, and btc_fee
         + Default: `False`
     + p2sh_pretx_txid (str, optional) - The previous transaction txid for a two part P2SH message.
 This txid must be taken from the signed transaction
         + Default: `None`
-    + old_style_api (bool, optional) - Use the old style API
-        + Default: `True`
     + segwit (bool, optional) - Use segwit
         + Default: `False`